top of page

 All dry goods are packaged in the same glass jars that have been donated, washed, and sanitized for use at Part & Parcel.
 Market members are invited to return jars so they can be used again.

-Any produce left after market is used to create prepared meals that are then put into the community fridge.
+Any produce left after market is either put directly into the Community Fridge or is used to create prepared meals that are then put into the community fridge through PREP Team

 EMPLOYMENT